 Journaling has always been extremely important to me, but in the past year, as I’ve gotten super busy with the podcast, I have neglected this hobby that gives me joy and peace.
 I purposely chose this episode to air as an “encore” because I need the reminder of how important it is to reflect on and record the experiences we are having as mothers.
 I am recommitting to journaling, even in my busiest seasons!

-This week my little sister Laura Webb, a mother of two young children and a Chemistry and Math teacher–“not a writer!” she is quick to point out–will share her ideas for easy ways that we can fit record-keeping into our busy lives as moms.
+The guest is my little sister, Laura Webb–a mother of two young children (with another due any day!) and a Chemistry and Math teacher.
+She does not consider herself a writer, but she is a diligent journal keeper, and in this episode, she shares her ideas for easy ways that we can fit record-keeping into our busy lives as moms.

 Listen in as Laura details ideas for how to…

 - Use technology to help us capture memories